-His and Her Circumstances Act 1.0 is a soundtrack CD for the His and Her Circumstances television anime series that was released in North America by Geneon in 2004.
+His and Her Circumstances Act 1.0 is a soundtrack CD for the His and Her Circumstances anime series.
 There are a total of 24 tracks on the CD.

 His and Her Circumstances Act 1.0